 15. Don’t Panic

-When you drop your dog off at their dog hotel, be sure not to make a scene and don’t panic.
-I know it’s hard to leave your four-legged babies, but the more of a scene you make the more anxious your dog will become.
+When you drop your dog off at their daycare, be sure not to make a scene and don’t panic.
+I know it’s hard to leave your four-legged babies, but the more of a scene you make, the more anxious your dog will become.

 Instead of making a fuss, hand your dog off to the hotel worker who will take them to their room and say a simple goodbye.
 The more natural the transition is the less stressed your dog is going to be.
 Don't give any signs to your dog, even though most pets can sense these things.